Abigail Morris (musician): Musical style and influences

-Morris told Vogue: "The visual world we create is so important to our music because the music will evolve constantly over time".
-In the same piece she cited inspirations ranging "from David Bowie, Grace Jones, Weyes Blood, and Paramore's Hayley Williams" to film and fashion icons.
+Discussing The Last Dinner Party, Morris told Vogue: "The visual world we create is so important to our music because the music will evolve constantly over time".
+In the same piece she cited the band's numerous musical inspirations, including David Bowie, Grace Jones, Weyes Blood, Hayley Williams and Pete Doherty; regarding their aesthetic inspirations, she cited Chloë Sevigny, Vivienne Westwood, Catholic imagery, and the 2016 film The Love Witch.
 Reviewing the band's debut album, Pitchfork wrote: "Prelude to Ecstasy spills over with baroque flourishes, ribboning woodwinds, and a theatrical sense of melodrama".
 A separate concert review by The Harvard Crimson praised Morris's stage presence, noting that "Morris's charismatic stage presence was engrossing as she danced around the stage before moving on to 'Caesar on a TV Screen'".